Lesson 7 of 7 - evolve a high-nurturance stepfamily

 The second root problem is ignorance - lack of lay and professional knowledge of the topics in this online course, and denial of the impact of this ignorance on families and our society.

-The deepest problem is public denial of the lethal [wounds + unawareness] cycle that is inexorably spreading in and weakening our culture.
-This denial manifests by our passively condoning unqualified child conceptions and inept parenting, which produces low-nurturance families and passes on psychological wounds.
+The deepest problem is public denial of the lethal [wounds + unawareness] cycle that is inexorably spreading in and weakening global cultures.
+This denial manifests by passively condoning unqualified child conceptions and inept parenting, which produces low-nurturance families and passes on psychological wounds.

 Pause and reflect Have you ever encountered these ideas about stepfamily identity before?
 Do they seem credible to you?